git4dcc/RTB_E13/README.md

 <img src="https://rtb4dcc.de/wp-content/uploads/2024/07/un_E13_Rom.png" width=500>

 # Software
-The LED common voltage must be sent as the first byte (virtual LED) over the bus followed by the intensity values for the individual LEDs.
+The LED common voltage must be sent as the first byte (virtual LED) over the bus followed by the intensity values for the individual LEDs, with N being the number of configured LEDs.
 ```
-Byte order:     {voltage} {led_0} ... {led_11}
+Byte order:     {voltage} {led_0} ... {led_N}
 Led Voltage:    5V * {voltage} / 255
 ```